Skip to main content

 Roles and responsibilities

-8. The University Secretary is the University Executive Board Sponsor of this policy and is responsible for approving the need to develop or substantively amend this policy, for presenting the final draft to the approving body and for ensuring that this policy complies with, and is monitored and reviewed in accordance with, the University policy framework.
+8. The University Secretary is the University Executive Board Sponsor of this policy and is responsible for approving the need to develop or substantively amend this policy, and for ensuring that this policy complies with, and is monitored and reviewed in accordance with, the University policy framework.

 9. The Corporate Governance Team and the Secretaries to committees are responsible for applying the provisions of the policy to their respective committee records and the management of the information detailed within this policy.